zigzap/zap/doc/other-versions.md

 ## Using an arbitrary (last) commit

-Use the same workflow as above for tags, excpept for the URL, use this schema:
+Use the same workflow as above for tags, except for the URL, use this schema:

 ```zig
 .url = "https://github.com/zigzap/zap/archive/[COMMIT-HASH].tar.gz",